-The chair of Cognitive Modeling addresses the question: "How does the mind work?", pursuing an integrative, interdisciplinary, computational approach.
+Our Neuro-Cognitive Modeling Group addresses the question: "How does the mind work?", pursuing an integrative, interdisciplinary, functional and computational approach.

-We integrate our research into further reaching aspects of cognition, including self-perception, action decision making, planning, reasoning, as well as social- and language-based cognition.
+We integrate our research into further reaching aspects concerning human and artificial intelligence, including the (reflexive and reflective) self, action decision making, planning, reasoning, social interaction, forecasting systems, and language.

 Introducing Cognitive Science from a Functional and Computational Perspective: